 -munaligned-access is the default for architectures that support unaligned accesses to data.
-This applies to all architectures supported by ARM Compiler 6, except ARMv6-M and ARMv8-M.baseline.
+This applies to all architectures supported by Arm Compiler 6, except Armv6-M, and Armv8-M without the Main Extension.

--munaligned-ac cess Use this ontic
+-munaligned-access

 Use this option on processors that support unaligned accesses to data, to speed up accesses to packed structures.